-Stop the air leaks, stop losing heat
+Stop the air leaks, stop losing heat for attic insulation

 Air leaks can account for 30% of a home’s energy loss, so it pays to seek out and seal every penetration between the living space and the attic before adding insulation.
 Don’t leave any batt unturned when hunting down air leaks.
 Dust deposits in leaking air stain insulation brown or black, so you can start by looking for discoloration in the insulation.